lulu98/stock-analysis-tool/organization/backlog.md

 - motivation: sed is complicated an no one understands anything when looking at the code 2 years later, with jinja can simply call python functions

+## Split stages into tools

+- instead of stage01 and stage02 create actual tools and have python code separately

 ## Move testing environment into docker containers

 - current state: only unit tests, so it doesn't matter if I run it on the host